thejordanprice/thejordanprice.github.io/_posts/2017-7-16-Pi-Bios-Flasher.md

 In my case it was the Winbond 25q64fv, which seems to be a very common chip in decent motherboards.
 Of course, this could vary and you should always check your spec sheets for the chip in question.
+It seems that most people put a 10k resistor on pin 1 of the EEPROM, I'm not 100% why; the spec sheet did not specify anything of the sort when I was researching.

     1 <--> /CS
     2 <--> DO